jeyeverett/gridsome-vue/content/blog/full-stack-nodejs/part-2-building-a-nodejs-web-server.md

 To manage the ability to _create_, _read_ (retrieve), _update_, and _destroy_ (delete) content (aka **CRUD**), HTTP was expanded to include additional features.

-Here began the era of Web APIs, with the most well known being the **REST API**.
+This was the dawn of Web APIs, with the most well known being the **REST API**.

 > **REST** - aka "**Re**presentational **S**tate **T**ransfer - is the modern standard for mapping CRUD functionality onto HTTP.
 Specifically, the additional HTTP features called **HTTP verbs**